DanFessler/advent-of-code/README.md

 ## Running the solutions
 Copy and paste the code from each solution into the console while viewing its corresponding raw input.txt file.

+#### 2020 Solutions
-for 2020, you can also use Node to run the index.js file at the root to run all solutions, or specify a day as the first argument for a specific solution
+for 2020 and later you can run the solutions with Node.
+By default it will run all solutions for that year.
+You can optionally specify a day and puzzle input file.

+`$ node YEAR [DAY] [INPUT PATH]`